Tierra Mia Coffee

 Full Website Redesign & Responsive Design

 Tierra Mia Coffee Company is a famous specialty coffee retailer and roaster that operates fifteen retail locations in California.
-The company roasts all of its coffee offering and bakes all of its pastry offering sold its stores.
-However, we discovered that Tierra Mia Coffee website is lack of enough information, but inefficient and unpleasant user experience without any interaction design.
-In order to increase more traffic and build up trusty branding, we redesigned the website with features that people can place orders, search locations and hours, see reviews and so on.
-At the same time, we built up responsive web design for people who can't access their desktop or tend to use mobile.
+The company roasts all of its coffee bakes all of its pastry offering sold its stores.
+However, we discovered that Tierra Mia Coffee website lacks enough information and provides an inefficient and unpleasant user experience without any interaction design.
+In order to increase traffic and build up trust, we redesigned the website with features so that people can place orders, search locations and hours, see reviews and so on.
+At the same time, we built responsive web design for people who can't access their desktop or tend to use mobile.

 Performed all the roles as UX designer and UI designer in a 3-member team.

 Method: User Research, Heuristic Evaluation, Competitive Analysis, Persona, Storyboard, Site Map, Wireframing, Hi-Fi Prototyping, User testing

 Tool: Figma, XD, Illustrator, Photoshop, Google Suite, Artboard Studio

 Primary Research & Insights

 Before we redesigned coffee website, we started to research if there is a need to a great website for local coffee shops.
 A website is a place where company can maintain customers and expand online business.
 According to Google, 80% of customers use search engines to look up businesses in their local area, and 50% of them visit a business they've searched within 24 hours.
 From Forbes' data, 82% of people will consult their smartphones on orders which they are going to make in store.
 In another word, websites are one of essential methods for customers to search for businesses to determine if they are willing to buy products, and responsive web design on mobile is playing a vital role since a large amount of people like to use smartphones to search.